JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 // StreamResponse describes StreamResponse message StreamResponse {
-  // stdout_output defines the stdout content being streamed to the client bytes stdout_output = 1;
+  // output defines the stdout and stderr content being streamed to the client bytes output = 1;

-  // stderr_output defines the stderr content being streamed to the client bytes stderr_output = 2;
 }
 ```